pschaeflein/BlogArticles/SettingUpSSLForTeamsToolkitTabs/article.md

 ## Working in a team

-Each person should do Step 1 on their computer and work with their own certificates.
-When someone starts working on a project, they can simply copy their .cert folder into the repo and go to work.
+Each team member needs to do Step 1 on their computer just once.
+When a developer starts working on a project they can simply copy the two certificate files into a .cert folder in their project and go to work.

 Do you have ideas on how to do this better, especially in a project team?
 Please chime in using the comments; thanks!